LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 Using Math Symbols
 ------------------

-In Lasso 9, one has the ability to perform date and duration calculations using math symbols (similar to integer objects).
+In Lasso 9, you have the ability to perform date and duration calculations using math symbols (similar to integer objects).
 If a date or duration appears to the left of a math symbol then the appropriate math operation will be performed and the result will be a date or duration as appropriate.